Technomancer-exe/opsGroup201/README.md

 - All SOPs will be worked on and committed as Markdown Files.
 - All images will be .png file types
+- Project SOPs related to Space Pirate Industries can be found [here](SOPs/mastersop.md)

 ### Slide Deck